Tom's Guide Verdict

 PureVPN packs in plenty of features, with good security too.
 There’s support for OpenVPN, IKEv2, and WireGuard.
 Full torrent support, split tunneling, DNS and IPv6 leak protection, and a kill switch.
 However, I did notice a DNS leak on Windows when using OpenVPN, although this is easily remedied by using the more popular WireGuard protocol.

 You'll also get apps for a huge range of devices, including PC, Mac, Linus, iOS and Android, plus extensions for Firefox and Google Chrome.
 There are a number of walkthroughs to help you get up and running on devices that are a little more niche, like Amazon Fire Stick, android TV, Kodi, routers and more – although the writing on these pages sometimes leaves something to be desired.

 In previous years I've seen PureVPN boast about having server locations in 180+ locations in over 140 countries, but although the server count has stayed at 6,500, that's now been whittled down to 88 locations in 78 countries.

 That's arguably a good thing, though, as the removed servers were reportedly poorly performing virtual servers, and 78 is still a fine selection to choose from.

 PureVPN has also recently started upgrading its server infrastructure from 10Gbps to 20Gbps, which means more throughput and better performance for users.
 Read more on that here.

-Finally, PureVPN has relocated to VPN hotspot the British Virgin Islands, moving away from Hong Kong, but the more important update is the provider's brand new zero-logging audit, which we'll expand upon below.
+Finally, PureVPN has relocated to VPN hotspot the British Virgin Islands, moving away from Hong Kong, but the more important update is the provider's brand new zero-logging audit, which I'll expand upon below.

 PureVPN on paper